 2. Services, i.e. show what you do

-Here it is worth presenting, for example, several tiles with a short description of the service on the main page and additionally link this to the highlighted one below the page.
+Here it is worth presenting, for example, several tiles with a brief description of the service on the main page and additionally linking this to the highlighted one below the page.
 Usually these types of items are presented in columns, for example, in two rows with three services in each row.
 In addition, this can be supplemented with images or icons to enhance the visual aspect.

 It might look something like this:

 Grunt to represent what the company does and what range of services it provides.

-Another important aspect in terms of website usability is the presence of a section in which the advantages of working with a particular company will be placed.
-The user should know why it is worth using the services of this company and what he or she will get in return.
+Another important aspect in terms of website usability is the presence of a section that will show the benefits of working with a particular company.
+The user must know why it is worth using the services of this company and what he or she will receive in return.

-Such benefits should also be presented more or less the same as in the previous paragraph.
+Such benefits should also be presented more or less in the same way as in the previous paragraph.
 Here it is also important to imagine the period of existence on the market, because in the construction industry, experience gained over the years is of great importance.
 Therefore, a company with, say, 20 years of experience is certainly attractive in the eyes of a potential client.

 5. Contact Orientation